InwooLeeme/Job-Scraper/README.md

 - [x] Get sites url.
 - [x] Extract weworkremotely html source from the url.
+- [x] Extract the jobs title,company,upload time and language icon in remoteok.io site.
+- [x] Extract the jobs title,company,upload time and language icon in WeWorkRemote site.
+- [ ] Extract the jobs title,company,upload time and language icon in stackoverflow site.
-- [ ] Extract the jobs title,company,upload time and language icon.
+- [ ] Extract the jobs title,company,upload time and language icon in indeed site.
 - [ ] Host main page in local server.
 - [ ] Send extract data to the template.